cucumber/gherkin/dart/README.md

 ### Dialects

-`GherkinDialectProvider` and `GherkinDialect` (in `language.dart`) expose the supported languages and their localized keywords.
+`GherkinDialectProvider` and `GherkinDialect` (exported from `package:cucumber_gherkin/cucumber_gherkin.dart`) expose the supported languages and their localized keywords.
 A feature selects its dialect with a `# language:` header; `defaultDialect` (default `en`) applies when the header is absent.
 Requesting an unsupported language throws a `NoSuchLanguageException`.